MrDemonWolf/font-awesome-5-codes-html/src/util/resources/readme-template.md

 ## Usage

-To use the bootstrap snippets, open a HTML file, and start typing `b4-`, followed by pressing `Ctrl+Space`.
-A list of bootstrap snippets will show up

 To use font awesome snippets, open a HTML file, and start typing `fa-`, the editor will show you all the snippets

 The detailed list of supported actions are listed below under documentation section